Ministerial involvement in planning decisions

 Compulsory Purchase Orders

-A Compulsory Purchase Order can allow councils and other organisations to acquire property without the owner's permission, if there is a strong enough case for this in the public interest.
-For example, a Compulsory Purchase Order can be used to enable the commencement of:
+A Compulsory Purchase Order (CPO) can allow councils and other organisations to purchase property without the owner's permission, if there is a strong enough case for this in the public interest.

 - restoration of derelict historic buildings